bluenviron/mediamtx/README.md

 2. Make sure that the legacy camera stack is disabled.
 Type `sudo raspi-config`, then go to `Interfacing options`, `enable/disable legacy camera support`, choose `no`.
 Reboot the system.

-3. Make sure that the `libcamera0` package version is at least `0.0.2`, otherwise upgrade it with `sudo apt update && sudo apt upgrade`.
+3. Make sure that the `libcamera0` package version is at least `0.0.2`, otherwise upgrade it with `sudo apt update && sudo apt install libcamera0`.

 If you want to run the standard (non-dockerized) version of the server, just download the server executable and make sure to pick the `arm64` variant if you're using the 64-bit version of the operative system.
 Then edit `rtsp-simple-server.yml` and replace everything inside section `paths` with the following content: